O-1 Visa Lawyer for Entrepreneurs and Individuals with Extraordinary Ability or Achievement

 - Having been or will be performing a lead or starring role in productions or events which have a distinguished reputation (as evidenced by critical reviews, advertisements, press releases, publications contracts, or endorsements);

 - Critical reviews or other published material in professional or major trade publication or in the major media by or about the alien which show that the alien has achieved national or international recognition or achievements;

 - Evidence of performance in a lead, starring or critical role for organizations or establishments with distinguished reputations;

 - Evidence of a record of major commercial or critically acclaimed successes in the performing arts, as shown by box office receipts or record, cassette, compact disk, or video sales.

 - Evidence of significant recognition for achievements form organizations, government agencies, or other recognized experts in the field;

 - Evidence of having commanded a high salary or other significantly high remuneration for services in relation to others; and

 As an O nonimmigrant, the beneficiary may be admitted to the United States for an initial period of up to three years and the O-1 Visa may be renewed in one-year increments.

-Contact us, your experienced O-1 business visa lawyer in Miami, Florida, to schedule an appointment for your immigration case and find out more about the O-1 Visa Entrepreneur and other visa options for you.
-We speak Romanian, Bulgarian, Russian and French.
+Contact us, your experienced O-1 business visa lawyer in Miami, Florida, to schedule an appointment for your immigration case and find out more about the O-1 Visa Entrepreneur and other business visa options for you.

 Malescu Law P.A. – Business & Immigration Lawyers